Disease Guide ·Diabetes ·2026

 Diabetes Coverage Basics

-Most policies cover diabetes diagnosis and treatment if symptoms appear after enrollment.
-The standard 14-day illness waiting period applies.
-Insulin, syringes, diagnostic testing, and vet visits for glucose curves are typically covered.
-This is a high-value condition to have insured.
+Most policies cover diabetes if symptoms appear after enrollment.
+Standard 14-day waiting period applies.
+Insulin, syringes, testing, and glucose curve visits typically covered.
+High-value condition to insure.

 Red flag · Pre-existing